Nathen-Smith/react-guide/README.md

 ```javascript
 <nav class="navbar navbar-expand-lg navbar-light bg-light">
 ```
 Plus, Bootstrap comes with nice pre-made styles.
 Also remember to use Inspect Elements to help debug!
+If you want to change the background color, modify public/index.html (also where you change favicon and other things.
 #### CSS
 Don’t go down a rabbit hole.
 Just keep things simple at first and use ```className```!!!
 Using something like
 ```javascript